aurelberra/stopwords/elements_for_discussion.md

 * Detail rationale on DigiClass wiki
 * Correct erroneous "adhic" to "adhuc" in DigiClass list
-* Discard artefacts in CLTK: "dig", "ed", "od"
+* Ignore artefacts in CLTK: "dig", "ed", "od"
 * Add systematically u/v and i/j variants, as corpora cannot be assumed to be normalized
-* Add words from the following categories – only those frequent forms or the whole paradigms?
+* Add words from the following categories – only most frequent forms or whole paradigms?
     * Prepositions/adverbs
         * contra, e (ex), secundum, sine, tandem
     * Conjunctions